Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Willow bark decoction

-The topic of today's article will be a disease such as blood clotting or hemophilia.
+The topic of today's article will be such a disease as blood clotting or hemophilia.
 So, let's figure out what kind of disease it is, its symptoms, causes, how dangerous it is and what consequences it can have if there is no correct treatment or an incorrect diagnosis.

 In this article we will talk about: